 Surfboard rentals are also available on the beach.
 One board is charged US$ 7 or around Rp100.000.
 More expensive compared to other beaches, and unfortunately the price isn’t negotiable.
 The rent is for as long as the surf shop closes at around sunset.

 Beach and suntan are sure inseparable.
 Visitors can get the tan too in Padang Padang Beach.
 However, the place doesn’t have many sunbeds.
 As the beach line isn’t that long.
 Prepare sarongs, just in case there isn’t any spot available.

-Umbrellas can be rented separately with quite overpriced cost, Rp100.000.
-But there’s huge rocks and plenty tree to get some shade and run away awhile from the sun.
+Umbrellas can be rented separately with quite an overpriced cost, Rp100.000.
+But there are huge rocks and plenty of trees to get some shade and run away awhile from the sun.

 The drawback of the beach is occasionally the seaweeds are covering the water.
 That’s why some people opt not to swim here.
-Let’s not forget about the plastic trashes.
 The beach keepers sometimes make an effort to remove the weeds.
 But the personnel only take those out from the water, then bury them under the sand.